wooga/etest_http/README.md

 #### assertJsonVal

-Assert that the body received with the response `Res` contains a JSON object, which under the key `Key` contains exactly `Val`, fails with `assertJsonVal_failed` otherwise.
+Assert that the body received with the response `Res` contains a JSON object, which under the key `Key` contains exactly `Val`, fail with `assertJsonVal_failed` otherwise.

 ```erlang
 % Test Macro.